 Once you’re done timing voters, you want to ensure that all timing sessions are closed and the timers for the 4 booths all read “empty.”

-If you’re connected, tap the Disconnect button to disconnect.
+If you’re recording, tap the Stop button to stop recording.

 If you’re using the app in Practice Mode, you may want to make a record of the number of voters you timed and your estimated average wait time before you close the app.
 You can either take a screenshot of the timer, or you can refer to the status bar and write down the figures displayed there.